-Salaries, annual bonuses and paid annual leave are accrued in the year in which the associated services are rendered by employees.
+Salaries, annual bonuses, paid annual leave, contributions to defined contribution retirement plans and the cost of non-monetary benefits are accrued in the year in which the associated services are rendered by employees.
+Where payment or settlement is deferred and the effect would be material, these amounts are stated at their present values.